lowRISC/opentitan/doc/project/development_stages.md

 Once all of the items in the testplan are implemented, it exits this stage.

 The third verification stage is **Testing Complete**.
+In this phase, no changes are expected on the testplan, no changes expected on the testbench, and no new tests are expected except to verify security countermeasures and to close coverage on the design.
+Once all coverage metrics have been met, waivers checked, the verification moves into: **Security Countermeasures Verified**.

+The fourth verification stage is **Security Countermeasures Verified**.
 In this phase, no changes are expected on the testplan, no changes expected on the testbench, and no new tests are expected except to close coverage on the design.
 Once all coverage metrics have been met, waivers checked, the verification moves into its final stage: **Verification Complete**.